lelylan/lelylan/README.md

 * [Install Redis](http://redis.io/download)

+## Installation

-## Development
+### Development

 Lelylan is composed by different microservices.
-Follow the installation guidelines for each of them to setup the platform in development.
+Follow the installation guidelines for each of them.

 | Microservice  | Description |
 | ------------- | ------------- |